Bolivian prosecutors seek arrest warrant for Evo Morales – DW – 12/17/2024

 The former president has accused his hand-picked successor, Luis Arce, of conspiring with his enemies to prevent him from running in next year's presidential election.

-Morales has been holed up in the rural Chapare region, surrounded by loyal supporters, since talk of his arrest first surfaced in September.
+Morales has been holed up in the rural Chapare region, ringed by loyal supporters, since talk of his arrest first surfaced in September.

 dh/rm (AP, AFP)